Brent W. Webb

-Never becoming too busy with scholarship to be an effective teacher, Brent W. Webb has been the research advisor for 30 master’s students, 12 doctoral students, and 3 post-doctoral fellows.
+Never becoming too busy with scholarship to be an effective teacher, Brent W. Webb has been the research advisor for thirty master’s students, twelve doctoral students, and three post-doctoral fellows.
 He teaches rigorous classes in the mechanical engineering department at BYU and has been awarded many prestigious honors from within and outside the university.
-He has served as the Executive Director of the BYU Office of Research and Creative Activities, the Associate Academic Vice President for Research and Graduate Studies, and served as the university’s Academic Vice President from 2011 to 2017.
+He has served as the executive director of the BYU Office of Research and Creative Activities, the associate academic vice president for Research and Graduate Studies, and the university’s academic vice president from 2011 to 2017.
 In 2022, he received the distinguished Karl G. Maeser Distinguished Faculty Lecturer Award.
 That lecture, “Where Else but at BYU” is on this BYU Speeches site.

 Brent W. Webb uses his influence to motivate students and faculty.
 He has a firm belief that no matter how many scholarly attainments are made, the purpose of the university is to teach and to help others along their “quest for perfection and eternal life.”
 He also believes that, academically and spiritually, the key to success is the ability to turn failure into mastery.
 This balanced approach to life is evident in that alongside his professional accomplishments, he has devoted his time to service in The Church of Jesus Christ of Latter-day Saints as a Young Mens leader, bishop, high councilor, and stake president.
 He has dedicated even more time and priority to his loving family.
 He is married to Amy Jo Barker, and they have six children.